mantidproject/documents/Presentations/DevMeetings/2017-06/SANS_NR_minutes_breakout_2017.md

 ### Simplifying Mantid<a id="sec-1-1-7" name="sec-1-1-7"></a>

 -   AJ No problems for us but some instrument-specific interfaces could be designed better (too fussy).
 In Mantid 4 could we go through all interfaces and identify what functionality is for edge cases (ND: out of scope to simplify all interfaces for Mantid 4.0).
 -   SK We turn off icons for users.
-We need diagnostics but hide this for users.
+We need diagnostics but could hide this for users.
 The logging tab on the SANS interface can be removed.
 1D analysis tab can also probably go.
 -   CS Things are ok but a basic mode would be good.
 -   SC A simple mode for new users would be good but switching to full mode once familier.
 -   ND Debug options on interfaces could also be off in simple mode (i.e. have one option to control this)